chebupa/FaceDetectionTestApp/README.md

-# Face & body detection iOS app
+# VisioFace
-App, that detects faces and displayes them as rectangles on the screen in real time
+App that detects faces and body poses and displays them on the screen in real time

 # System requirements
 - iOS 15.0+